wberman27/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.

+Relational Databases do this.
+SQL does this.

 2. Why do tables need a Primary Key?

+Tables need a primary key to uniquely identify what is being represented in the table's data.

 3. What is the name given to a table column that references the Primary Key on another table?

+A foreign key.

 4. What do we need in order to have a _many to many_ relationship between two tables?

+In order to have a many to many relationship between two tables you must use a junction or appointment table that uses their primary keys.